jdillard/sphinx-visualized/docs/source/configuration-values.rst

 Configuration Values
 ====================

 This page documents all configuration values available in sphinx-visualized.
+For installation instructions, see :doc:`getting-started`.
+For advanced usage, see :doc:`advanced-configuration`.

 .. confval:: visualized_clusters